parsonsmatt/purs-architecture-tutorial/README.md

 # purs-architecture-tutorial

-A port of the [Elm Architecture Tutorial](https://github.com/evancz/elm-architecture-tutorial/) to PureScript
+A port of the [Elm Architecture Tutorial](https://github.com/evancz/elm-architecture-tutorial/) to PureScript.